Sdcrouse/Sdcrouse.github.io/_posts/2018-11-30-my_journey_through_sql_group_by_and_order_by.markdown

 **Part 1**

 Up until this point, I have been making Ruby variables, arrays, methods, objects, etc. by using data either from the programmer, the user, or scraped websites.
 That all changes starting with SQL.
 Short for "Structured Query Language", this allows me to write data to and read data from relational databases.
 A relational database can be thought of as a collection of tables that can relate to each other, much like how objects in Ruby can relate to each other.
 There are other database types out there, but I will not get into that here.
-However, if anyone wishes to know more about database types, you can find some good information here: https://dzone.com/articles/the-types-of-modern-databases .
+However, if anyone wishes to know more about database types, you can find some good information here: [https://dzone.com/articles/the-types-of-modern-databases](https://dzone.com/articles/the-types-of-modern-databases).

 Also, I’m beginning to see how Ruby and other languages can be used to interact with databases.
 I could see a Ruby class method #self.new_from_database being used to split a returned string from SQLite.
-For instance, the Learn lesson "[SQL Inserting, Updating, and Selecting](https://learn.co/tracks/full-stack-web-development-v6/sql-structured-query-language/getting-started/sql-inserting-updating-and-selecting)" has us enter the command
+For instance, the Learn lesson [SQL Inserting, Updating, and Selecting](https://learn.co/tracks/full-stack-web-development-v6/sql-structured-query-language/getting-started/sql-inserting-updating-and-selecting) has us enter the command

 `SELECT * FROM cats WHERE age < 2;`